vmware/photon/docs/photon_installation/photon-os-gce-prerequisites.md

  1. Create `/etc/ssh/sshd_not_to_be_run` with just the contents “GOOGLE\n”.

  For more information see [Importing Boot Disk Images to Compute Engine](https://cloud.google.com/compute/docs/tutorials/building-images).

+For information about upgrading the Photon OS Linux kernel see [Upgrading the Kernel Version Requires Grub Changes for AWS and GCE Images](Upgrading-the-Kernel-Version-Requires-Grub-Changes-for-AWS-and-GCE-Images.md)

 ## Photon OS Image